puppetlabs-toy-chest/puppetlabs-aws/README.md

 ###Installing the aws module

-1. Install the retries gem and the Amazon AWS Ruby SDK gem.

-    * If you're using open source Puppet, the SDK gem should be installed into the same Ruby used by Puppet.
-Install the gems with these commands:
+1. Install the retries gem and the Amazon AWS Ruby SDK gem, using the same Ruby used by Puppet.
+For Puppet 4.x and beyond, install the gems with this command:

-      `gem install aws-sdk-core`

-      `gem install retries`

-  * If you're running Puppet Enterprise, install both the gems with this command:

-      `/opt/puppet/bin/gem install aws-sdk-core retries`

-  * If you're running Puppet Enterprise 2015.2.0 or newer, install both the gems with this command:

   `/opt/puppetlabs/puppet/bin/gem install aws-sdk-core retries`

-  This allows the gems to be used by the Puppet Enterprise Ruby.

-  * If you're running [Puppet Server](https://github.com/puppetlabs/puppet-server), you need to make both gems available to JRuby with:

-      `/opt/puppet/bin/puppetserver gem install aws-sdk-core retries`

-  Once the gems are installed, restart Puppet Server.

 2. Set these environment variables for your AWS access credentials: